zachdwight/ai-recipe-lora-model-for-chefs/README.md

 This script demonstrates how to fine-tune a Causal Language Model (CLM) using Low-Rank Adaptation (LoRA) with the `transformers`, `peft`, and `trl` libraries.
 The goal is to adapt a pre-trained model to generate detailed recipes based on provided instructions and input context.

 Please note the secret_recipes.json includes very 'British' and holiday recipes!
-Keep in mind you may want to swap out training sets to tailor to your targeted cuisine.
+Swap out training sets to tailor to your targeted cuisine.

 ---